 There’s a lot to like about the Folger FT-5, but not many of its best features are noticeable at first glance.
 Take the frame, for instance: it’s highly resistant to vibrations, meaning your prints should fail less often.
 There’s also the ability to use it with either a 110 or 220V input, which is fantastic for overseas users.

 Finally, there’s the heated bed.
 This allows you to print without the need for adhesive tape, and actually helps prevent your models from warping during the print.
 See?
-There’s quite a bit of functionality built-in that isn’t immediately obvious.
+There’s quite a bit of functionality built-in that isn’t instantly obvious.

 At around $500, the Folger FT-5 R2 isn’t the cheapest 3D printer around.
 That said, it’s also far from the most expensive.
 Since it can be fully assembled in under an hour and doesn’t require any additional extruder heads, expensive filaments, or add-ons, there’s actually a fairly low initial time and financial cost involved.